mtcnxd/ArduinoLibraries/FastLED/README.md

 ## About

+The led driver for tiny computers the size of a quarter, more or less.

+esp32, teensy, arduino,
+raspberri pi, attiny family and more.

 This is a library for easily & efficiently controlling a wide variety of LED chipsets, like the ones sold by Adafruit (NeoPixel, DotStar, LPD8806), Sparkfun (WS2801), and AliExpress.
 In addition to writing to the